 Fruit is an oft-repeated theme in the Bible.
 In Genesis 2 we learn the importance of distinguishing between fruits.
 Among the trees in the Garden of Eden were the tree of life and the tree of the knowledge of good and evil.
 God commanded Adam, “Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”
 Genesis 2:16-17

+In the Amarillo area, Let the Bible Speak with Brett Hickey airs at 7AM on Sunday mornings on KAMR / Channel 4 (NBC).
 It is not always easy to be in front of a television when a program is airing.
 We will be posting individual videos and some of Brother Hickey’s short series of videos.
+Please connect with us if you have questions about any of the messages or with any Bible questions.

 Imitate me, just as I also imitate Christ.
 Now I praise you, brethren, that you remember me in all things and keep the traditions as I delivered them to you.